-Underwriting - Marked and Unmarked applications - Pure underwriting- Firm underwriting - Determination of liability of underwriters.
-(In reference to Relevant Accounting Standards (AS and Ind AS) and Guidance Notes as applicable).
+Underwriting - Marked and Unmarked applications - Pure underwriting- Firm underwriting - Determination of liability of underwriters.(In reference to Relevant Accounting Standards (AS and Ind AS) and Guidance Notes as applicable).

-Final Accounts: Preparation of Profit and Loss account and balance sheet of corporate entities (excluding calculation of managerial remuneration) Disposal of Company Profit.
+Final Accounts: Preparation of Profit and Loss account and balance sheet of corporate entities (excluding calculation of managerial remuneration) Disposal of Company Profit (as per AS and Ind AS) schedule III of Indian Companies Act.

-Valuation of Goodwill and Shares: Goodwill - Definition - Factors affecting value of goodwill - Need for valuation - Methods of Valuation - Valuation of shares - Yield method - Earning capacity method - Fair value of a share.
+Valuation of Goodwill and Shares: Goodwill - Definition - Factors affecting value of goodwill - Need for valuation - Methods of Valuation - Valuation of shares - Yield method - Earning capacity method- Fair value of a share.

-Amalgamation, Absorption and Reconstruction: Meaning - Purchase consideration - Accounting treatment in the books of purchasing company and the vendor company - Alteration of share capital - Internal reconstruction - Scheme of capital reduction - Construction of Balance Sheet after reconstruction (Excluding external reconstruction)
+Amalgamation, Absorption and Reconstruction: Meaning - Purchase consideration - Accounting treatment in the books of purchasing company and the vendor company- Alteration of share capital - Internal reconstruction - Scheme of capital reduction - Construction of Balance Sheet after reconstruction (Excluding external reconstruction)

-Accounts of Holding Companies: Meaning of Holding Company and Subsidiary company - Minority interest - Cost of control or capital reserve - Preparation of consolidated balance sheet (Simple problems only).
-Liquidation: Meaning - Legal provisions - Preparation of Statement of affairs & Deficiency / surplus a/c - Preparation of liquidator's final statement of account.
+Accounts of Holding Companies: Meaning of Holding Company and Subsidiary company - Minority interest - Cost of control or capital reserve- Preparation of consolidated balance sheet (Simple problems only).

+Liquidation: Meaning - Legal provisions - Preparation of Statement of affairs & Deficiency/ surplus a/c-Preparation of liquidators final statement of account.